 19. Painting is a way to trap energy.

-25. A painting is a way to exchange information, to translate sensation and emotion, and to put forth a critique and explore history and identity.
+26. A painting is a way to exchange information, put forth a critique and explore history and identity.

 27. Painting involves slowness.
 In a post-studio, post-disciplinary, post-human, media-saturated landscape, a painting is an object that holds and conveys human touch from one person to the next.

 28. Making a painting is a powerful political act, one that gives form to peace and freedom.
 Not a new idea but one that is relevant for me as an artist, an educator, a woman and a mother at this point in my experience of American history.